CAPPA 20 Hour Lactation Educator Course -

 The CAPPA CLE does not prescribe, treat, nor diagnose breastfeeding related conditions and is trained to refer clients facing circumstances that require this degree of intervention to a qualified professional.
 The CAPPA 20 Hour CLE course is not an IBCLC exam prep course, nor does the CAPPA CLE training prepare a student to become an IBCLC.

 Laurel Wilson, BS, IBCLC, CCCE, CLE, CLD, CPPFE, CPPI owns and manages MotherJourney in Colorado.
 She has her degree in Maternal and Child Health-Lactation Consulting.
-With over twenty four years experience working with women in the childbearing year, Laurel takes a creative approach to working with perinatal professionals.
+With over twenty years experience working with women in the childbearing year, Laurel takes a creative approach to working with perinatal professionals.
 She is co-author of new book The Attachment Pregnancy and bestselling book, The Greatest Pregnancy Ever: The Keys to the MotherBaby Connection.
 She is also the creator BOND University, which trains and certifies Perinatal Bonding Facilitators.
 Laurel's workshops are known nationwide for being fun, informative and transformative.
 Laurel is board certified as a lactation consultant and is also a certified lactation educator, childbirth educator, labor doula, Prenatal Parenting Instructor, Pre and Postpartum fitness educator and prenatal yoga teacher.
 She serves as the CAPPA Executive Director of Lactation Programs and trains Lactation Educators for CAPPA certification.
-She serves on the Board of Directors for the USBC.
+Offering education and movement classes to families in private and hospital settings, Laurel has created teaching strategies that facilitate better understanding of the change processes during the childbearing year.
 Laurel has been joyfully married to her husband for more than 20 years and has two amazing sons, whose difficult births led her on a path towards helping emerging families create positive experiences.
 She believes that the journey towards and into motherhood is a life changing rite of passage that should be deeply honored and celebrated.